Wipadika/Early2019-Interview-Task-Wipadika-innovations/README.md

                     }
                 }

-    2. The Main Text Should Refresh on Refresh button, or everytime window reloads
+    2. The Main Text Should Refresh on clicking Refresh button, and everytime window reloads

-    3. create firebase functions using :
+    3. create REST API using firebase cloud functions:

-        a. firebase functions (cloud functions: rest)
+        Method: post
+        Req : {

+            type : 'encrypt', // or 'decrypt'

+            plain_text : 'Hello World', // plain text

+            secret : 'ABCD001'

+        }

+        // IF type is encrypt show encrypted text

+        Res : {

+            statusCode: '200',

+            status: 'success',

+            cipherText: '12n3hbubhbah2mlkaAmKkkcksksznk'

+        }

+        // IF type is decrypt show decrypted text

+            Res : {
+                        statusCode: '200',
+                        status: 'success',
+                        plainText: 'Hello world'
+                    }

     4. firebase function Logic :

-        a) on calling the function it shoud generate a string based on timestamp

-        b) on refresh string should change

-        c) All the strings has to be diffrent upon the timestamp

-        d) Display the timestamp based generated string as the Second Text as shown in the Screenshot.
+        a) on click button Encrypt call the Rest API with type = 'encrypt' it should give the encrypted value

+        b) on click button Decrypt call the Rest API with type = 'decrypt' it should give the original text what you sent as plain text

+        d) All the values you should get from the API

-    5. on Refresh while getting the result show loader untill the value comes as shown bellow.
+    5. on Pressing Refresh Button while getting the result show loader untill the value comes as shown bellow.

 ![](images/image2.png)